BMVC 2025 Workshop: Media authenticity in the age of artificial intelligence

 Organisers

-Deepayan Bhowmik is a Senior Lecturer (Associate Professor) in Data Science and the Director of Business, Innovation and Skills, School of Computing, Newcastle University, United Kingdom.
+Deepayan Bhowmik is a Senior Lecturer (Associate Professor) in Data Science and the Director of Research, School of Computing, Newcastle University, United Kingdom.
 His research expertise includes fundamental image/signal processing, embedded imaging on heterogeneous hardware and related applications, e.g., media security, multimodal remote sensing for environmental monitoring, etc. Dr Bhowmik received his PhD in Electronic and Electrical Engineering (image processing major) from the University of Sheffield, UK, in 2011.
 He received a prestigious Dorothy Hodgkin postgraduate award and multiple research grants from various UK research councils, EU, and industry.
-He is one of the key editors of the upcoming JPEG Trust standard.
+He is one of the key editors of the recent JPEG Trust standard.

 Frederik Temmermans graduated in 2006 as a Master in Computer Science.
 He received a PhD in Engineering in 2014.
 His research focuses on image processing, interoperable access to image data and media privacy, security, authenticity and integrity.
 He has been involved in various research projects in the medical, mobile and cultural domains.
 Frederik is an active member of the JPEG standardization committee (ISO/IEC JTC1/SC29/WG1) where he contributed to several standards such as JPSearch (ISO/IEC 24800), the JPEG Universal Metadata Box Format (ISO/IEC 19566-5) and JPEG Privacy and Security (ISO/IEC 19566-4) and chaired exploration studies on Media Blockchain, Fake Media and NFT.
 Frederik is also co-founder of the VUB spin-off company Universum Digitalis.